floppyMike/floppyMike.github.io/_posts/2021-02-15-Importance-of-data.markdown

 These are SIMD operations.
 I won't explain entirely what SIMD is, since that's out of scope of this post but in short the compiler tries to make the CPU perform multiple additions at once.
 Which results in a definite speed up.

 # Conclusion
 By having the data in mind one can make code significantly faster.
 When planning a project you should have the organization of data in mind.
-You could possibly even plan the whole programm having only the storage and tranformations of data in mind.
-After all the task of a programm is nothing more but reading, transforming and writing data.
+You could possibly even plan the whole program having only the storage and tranformations of data in mind.
+After all the task of a program is nothing more but reading, transforming and writing data.

 Try to only load data you really need for operations, especially for code which is repeated often.
 I'm not saying not to use classes at all.
 Classes are fine as long as everything within the class is used for the operation the class is needed for.